digital-asset/daml/ledger/participant-state/kvutils/tools/codec-benchmark/README.md

 profiling information, persisting the results, tuning the JVM and much more.

-You are **strongly** advised to have a look at the available options to make sure you run the benchmarks that are relevant to you in
+You are **strongly** advised to have a look at the available options to make sure you run the benchmarks that are relevant to you with the proper settings.

 ##### Examples